Sunsh1ne0/Manual-scales-GUI/README.md

-# GUI to work with Handled scales. \n
+# GUI to work with Handled scales.

 ## Create the virtual environment:
 ```bash